Why should I test my fitness genes?

 What does a tendency to bone loss mean?

 The gene variants examined in the test indicate how quickly your body breaks down collagen and how actively vitamin D works in your body.

-Collagen is that protein which occurs most frequently in the body.
+Collagen is a protein that appears most frequently in the body.
 It is particularly important for connective tissue and bones.
 To be able to produce collagen, you need certain amino acids and sufficient vitamin C.

-If you have an increased tendency to bone loss, it is particularly recommended to pay attention to the supply of vitamin D and calcium to support your body in the formation of collagen.
+If you have an increased tendency to bone loss, it is particularly recommended that you pay attention to your vitamin D and calcium levels to support your body in the formation of collagen.

-Important note: Even if you are not the endurance type, it would still be a good idea to do at least some endurance training - because it has been proven to be good for your cardiovascular health.
+Please note: Even if you are not the endurance type, it would still be a good idea to do at least some endurance training, as it is proven to be good for your cardiovascular health.

 Our skeletal muscles consist of numerous muscle fibres that can contract and thus enable us to move our bodies in the first place.
 The skeletal muscle fibres can be classified according to how quickly and powerfully they can contract.
 There are:

-You have all these muscle fibre types in your body, but one particular type usually predominates.
+You have all these muscle fibre types in your body, but one particular type is usually prevalent than the others.
 Indications of this can be found in the gene variants examined in the DNA test.

-Fast twitch muscle fibres, on the other hand, become tired quicker, while also twitching more quickly and powerfully.
-They are helpful for sprints and gymnastics, for example.
+Fast-twitch muscle fibres, on the other hand, become tired quicker, while also twitching more quickly and powerfully.
+They are helpful for sprinting and gymnastics, for example.

 Which genes are being analysed?